Mission

 Engagement with Architecture and Site

 The Kunsthaus Baselland supports and promotes the creation of new works that enter into dialogue with the Kunsthaus architecture and/or that of the Basel region.
-Under the current director many of the invited local, national and even international artists have been encouraged to develop new, sometimes large-scale works and work series specifically for this site.
+Under the current director many of the invited local, national and international artists have been encouraged to develop new, sometimes large-scale works and work series specifically for this site.

 Create Access to Art